Karen Read case: Prosecution replies to defense motion to dismiss charges

 Prosecutors in the Karen Read case have filed their response to the defense's request to dismiss two of the three charges against her in the death of her boyfriend, Boston Police Officer John O'Keefe.

+The defense claimed this week they’ve heard from a number of jurors who said they unanimously agreed to acquit Karen Read on two of the three charges, and so the defense says those charges should be dismissed.

-The Norfolk District Attorney's Office opposes the motion, saying in a court filing Friday it's "premised upon hearsay, conjecture, and legally inappropriate reliance as to the substance of jury deliberations."
+But prosecutors say the defense’s arguments are based on “...hearsay, conjecture, and legally inappropriate reliance as to the substance of jury deliberations.”

-Read's lawyers have said that they heard directly from a pair of jurors, and from others on the thinking of two more jurors, that the jury would have voted unanimously to find her not guilty on charges, including murder.

-But prosecutors said in their new filing that "the jury's communications to the court explicitly indicated an impasse on all charges."
-They also noted that Read's lawyers never requested that Judge Beverly Cannone inquire what charge or charges the jury was deadlocked on.

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.